 In respect of a fund, if the fund experiences a "loss restriction event", the fund will: (i) be deemed to have a yearend for tax purposes (which would result in an allocation of the fund's taxable income at such time to unitholders so that the fund is not liable for income tax on such amounts), and (ii) become subject to the loss restriction rules generally applicable to corporations that experience an acquisition of control, including a deemed realization of any unrealized capital losses and restrictions on their ability to carry forward losses.
 Generally, a fund will be subject to a loss restriction event when a person becomes a "majority-interest beneficiary" of the fund, or a group of persons becomes a "majority-interest group of beneficiaries" of the fund, as those terms are defined in the affiliated persons rules contained in the Income Tax Act, with appropriate modifications.
 Generally, a majority-interest beneficiary of a fund will be a beneficiary who, together with the beneficial interests of persons and partnerships with whom the beneficiary is affiliated, has a fair market value that is greater than 50% of the fair market value of all the interests in the income or capital, respectively, in the fund.
+A person is generally deemed not to become a "majority-interest beneficiary", and a group of persons is generally deemed not to become a "majority-interest group of beneficiaries", of a fund, if the fund qualifies as an "investment fund" for purposes of the loss restriction event rules.
+A fund will be considered an "investment fund" for this purpose if it meets certain conditions, including satisfying certain of the conditions necessary to qualify as a "mutual fund trust" for purposes of the Income Tax Act, not using any property in the course of carrying on a business and complying with certain asset diversification requirements.
+There can be no assurance that a fund has qualified or will continue to qualify as an "investment fund" for these purposes.
 Because of the way ETF Series units are bought and sold, it may not be possible for a fund to determine if a loss restriction event has occurred.
 There can be no assurance that a fund will not become subject to the loss restriction rules and there can be no assurance when distributions resulting from a loss restriction event will be made.